silviaCerby/gitbook/docs/how-to_use_cerby/cerby_web_app/partners/host_guest/log-in-to-accounts-shared-via-a-host-guest-partnership.md

 ---
-description: This article describes how to log in to the accounts you shared with a guest workspace via a host-guest partnership.
+description: "This article describes how to log in to the accounts you shared with a guest workspace via a host-guest partnership."
 intercom_id: 9044761
 ---